-The Draft HMPs, provide information on current herd status and management objectives, habitat resource and rapphilities, hord management history, hord issues and strategies, and public involvement.
-As mentioned in the HMPs, NFS lands comprise 25% of DAU E-24, 42% of DAU E-30 and 55% of DAU E-31 with remaining lands consisting of Buceau of Land Management lands, private lands, Southern Ute Indian Reservation, Ute Mountain Ute Indian Reservation, National Park Service, Colorado Parks and Wildlife and State Land Board.
+The Draft HMPs, provide information on current herd status and management objectives, habitat resource and rapphilities, herd management history, herd issues and strategies, and public involvement.
+As mentioned in the HMPs, NFS lands comprise 25% of DAU E-24, 42% of DAU E-30 and 55% of DAU E-31 with remaining lands consisting of Bureau of Land Management lands, private lands, Southern Ute Indian Reservation, Die Mountain Ute Indian Reservation, National Park Service, Colorado Parks and Wildbife and State Land Board.

-As described in the Draft HMPs, habitat loss through development is a significant issue across all three DAUs.
-A combination of urban, exurban, energy and recreational development is occurring on a significant portion of important habitat in all three DAUs and is a considerably larger problem near Durango and the Animas River valley end areas west of Pagosa Springs.
-Development of all types can pose a threat to blocking or entring off migration routes and reducing their effectiveness, causes direct and indirect loss of habitat, and influences both carrying capacity and harvest management.
+As described in the Draft HMPs, liabitat loss through development is a significant issue across all three DAUs.
+A combination of urban, exurban, energy and recreational development is occurring on a significant portion of important habitat in all three DAUs and is a considerably larger problem near Durango and the Animas River valley end accas west of Pagosa Springs.
+Development of all types can pose a threat to blecking or outling off migration routes and reducing their effectiveness, causes direct and indirect loss of habitat, and influences both carrying capacity and harvest management.